tagohd/mono/Outline.md

 - I can't breathe!
 - I need out of here!
 ![[mr bones wild ride.jpg]]
+- He can't try any harder.
+- He can't do it alone.

 ### 3.3.2 The Resurrection
 - AL casts Reverse Fate, uninterrupted by Luke or Case.